-Vermont is constructing its ARP ESSER Application to address the requirements outlined in the law.
-Additionally, in advance of the passage of ARP, Vermont has already required all LEAs to create and submit a Recovery Plan.
+In advance of the passage of ARP, Vermont has already required all LEAs to create and submit a Recovery Plan.
 In their Recovery Plans, each LEA needs to identify a need under three different recovery areas-social and emotional health, mental health, and well-being; student engagement, and academic achievement/success.
 Vermont will be leveraging these Recovery Plans to demonstrate how schools have prepared for reopening.
-LEAs must complete an assurance that their ARP ESSER plans are available to the public in their ARP ESSER application.
+In addition, to ensure that LEAs meet the IFR requirements for the ARP ESSER LEA Plan, in August 2021, the AOE created a template that contains all of the required elements of the IFR.